Summary Overview

 Scenario

-Sarah returns to work full-time after using 80 days of PPL.
+Sarah returns to work full-time after using 90 days of PPL.
 She has 40 days left.

 Outcome

 She claims the remaining 40 days on Saturdays and Sundays over the next 20 weeks.
+Because of Section 108(1C), her Employer Determination is revoked for these days, so she deals directly with Centrelink to receive the weekend payments rather than her employer's payroll.

 Action Checklist